-• Supplemental Water Supply - An additional water supply that would allow reduced pumping within the NMMA is likely to be the most effective method of reducing the stress on the aquifer and allow groundwater elevations to recover.
-The Nipomo Supplemental Water Project (see Section 1.1.7-Supplemental Water) is likely to be the fastest method of obtaining alternative water supplies.
-Given the Potentially Severe Water Shortage Conditions within the NMMA and the other risk factors discussed in this Report, the TG recommends that this project be implemented as soon as possible.
+- Supplemental Water Supplies Additional water supplies that would allow for reduced pumping within the NMMA are the most effective method of reducing the stress on the aquifers and allow for groundwater elevations to recover, and provide means for long-term basin management.
+The NSWP (see Section 1.1.7-Supplemental Water) is the fastest and most viable alternative water supply in the next ten years.
+Given the Potentially Severe Water Shortage Conditions within the NMMA and the other risk factors discussed in this Report, the TG recommends that this project be fully implemented as soon as possible. - Subsurface Flow Estimates Continue to develop and evaluate geologic cross-sections along NMMA boundaries and make estimates of subsurface flow.